 How to Make Hamburger Soup

-- Start by heating olive oil in a 5 quart soup pot or dutch oven.
+- Cook the hamburger.
+Start by heating olive oil in a 5 quart soup pot or dutch oven.
 Add some diced onion and saute for a few minutes, until they begin to soften.
 Crumble ground beef and stir garlic into the pot with the onions and cook until beef is no longer pink.
 Drain as much of the grease as possible.
-(I use paper towels to soak up the fat).
+(I use paper towels to soak it up).
 Be sure to add a little salt and pepper for enhanced flavor.

-- Stir in beef broth, tomato soup and water (just fill the tomato soup can with water.
-Bring the hamburger soup to a boil over medium-high heat, then turn the heat down to a simmer.
+- Add remaining ingredients.
+Stir in beef broth, tomato soup and water (just fill the tomato soup can with water).
+Bring the soup to a boil over medium-high heat, then turn the heat down to a simmer.
 Add the corn, or any frozen veggies you have on hand and simmer until the veggies are heated through.

-- Stir in the cooked pasta, divide into bowls, garnish with parsley if desired, and serve hot.
+- Finish and Serve.
+Stir in the cooked pasta, divide into bowls, garnish with parsley if desired, and serve hot.

 I have learned a few tricks over the years to keep this tasty soup fresh tasting, even with leftovers.